Dev910/authentication-and-authorisation-with-expressjs/README.md

 Security is critical in web development, especially when it comes to implementing features like the "delete user" functionality.
-Two key concepts—**authentication** and **authorization**—play a vital role in maintaining a secure and well-structured system.
+Two key concepts:- **Authentication** and **authorization**, play a vital role in maintaining a secure and well-structured system.
 Understanding the distinction between these concepts is essential for building reliable, robust and secure applications.

 **Authentication** is the process of verifying the identity of a user.
 It’s like checking someone’s ID at the door.
 In web applications, this typically includes verifying user names and passwords, tokens, or other credentials.